The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 - Individual federal agency-specific procurement rules

-The goal of this section is to have a comprehensive list of what procurement rules you have to follow as a federal grant recipient.
+The goal of this section is to have a comprehensive list of what procurement rules you must follow as a federal grant recipient.

-This will also help employees new to grants have a better understanding of what is required when you purchase goods and services with federal funding.
+A well-written procurement policy will also help employees new to grants better understand what is required when you purchase goods and services with federal funding.

 In this section, you will walk through your process of procuring goods and services.

-Walk through the process that supports federal awards from the purchase requisition to the documentation of the history of the procurement and meeting record retention requirements.
+Walk through the process that supports federal awards from the purchase requisition, to the documentation of the history of the procurement and what you do to meet record retention requirements.